aspiringsecurity/EMTTR/README.md

 We are extending the AttestationStation smart contract to develop the Attestation Hub smart contract for Medical Reports

-# IPFS and Filecoin eco-system, Ethereum, Embark, Status
+# IPFS and Filecoin eco-system, Ethereum and Optimism, Embark, Status

 1b.
 FVM enables us to use composable blocks exposed through standardized interfaces, enabling the construction of picture archiving and medical imaging solutions.
 This improves better outcomes for drug testing, counseling (https://sites.google.com/view/fevm-med/home?authuser=8 ), precision medicine.
 Links: https://youtu.be/BUiVvhuUdrE (dapp, security), https://youtu.be/BUiVvhuUdrE (dapp, portal).